fs-linguistics/fs-linguistics.github.io/collections/_workshops/haskell1.md

 Sometimes, if you don't know how to write a recursive function, you should write a bunch of base cases.

-For example, let's make a function that adds 1 to everything.
+For example, let's make a function that adds 1 to everything in the list

 The first base case is easy